Running your first experiment#

 from the allenact root directory.

-• With -m 8 we limit the number of subprocesses to 8 (each subprocess will run 16 of the 128 training task samplers).
+-m 8we limit the number of subprocesses to 8 (each subprocess will run 16 of the 128 training task samplers). - With

-• With -o experiment_output/minigrid we set the output folder into which results and logs will be saved.
+-o experiment_output/minigridwe set the output folder into which results and logs will be saved. - With

-• and a tensorboard log file under tb/MiniGridTutorial/LOCAL_TIME_STR/.
+used_configs/MiniGridTutorial/LOCAL_TIME_STR/subfolder with all used configuration files, - and a tensorboard log file under

 If we have Tensorboard installed, we can track training progress with